joselineassiam/se-assignment-1-setting-up-your-developer-environment-joselineassiam/README.md

 Select Your Operating System (OS): Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

 STEPS
 1.Check System Requirements:
+i.
 Visit the official Windows 11 specifications page to ensure your computer meets the minimum system requirements.

-Backup Your Data:
+2. Backup Your Data:
+i.
 Before making any changes, backup all important files and data to an external drive or cloud storage.

-Download Windows 11:
+3. Download Windows 11:
- Go to the provided link: https://www.microsoft.com/software-download/windows11 Click on ‘Download tool now’ under the ‘Create Windows 11 Installation Media’ section.
+ i.
+Go to the provided link: https://www.microsoft.com/software-download/windows11

+ii.
+Click on ‘Download tool now’ under the ‘Create Windows 11 Installation Media’ section.

+iii.
 Run the downloaded Media Creation Tool as an administrator.

-Create Installation Media:
+4. Create Installation Media:
+i.
 In the Media Creation Tool, accept the license terms.

+ii.
 Select ‘Create installation media (USB flash drive, DVD, or ISO file) for another PC’ and click ‘Next’.

+iii.
 Choose the language, edition, and architecture for Windows 11.
 Click ‘Next’.

+iv.
 Insert a blank USB flash drive with at least 8GB of space.

+v.
 Select ‘USB flash drive’ and click ‘Next’.
 Choose your USB drive from the list and click ‘Next’.

+vi.
 The tool will download Windows 11 and create bootable installation media.

-Install Windows 11:
+5. Install Windows 11:
-Insert the bootable USB flash drive into your computer.
+i/ Insert the bootable USB flash drive into your computer.

+ii.
 Restart your computer and enter the BIOS/UEFI settings (usually by pressing F2, F12, Del, or Esc during startup).

+iii.
 Change the boot order to boot from the USB drive first.

+iv.
 Save changes and exit BIOS/UEFI.
 Your computer will restart and boot from the USB drive.

+v.
 On the Windows Setup screen, select your language, time, currency format, and keyboard input method.
 Click ‘Next’.

+vi.
 Click ‘Install now’.

+vii.
 If prompted, enter your Windows 11 product key.
 If you’re reinstalling Windows 11 on a previously activated device, you can skip this step.

-Accept the license terms and click ‘Next’.
+viii.
+Accept the license terms and click ‘Next’
+.
+ix.
 Choose ‘Custom: Install Windows only (advanced)’ for a clean installation.

+x.
 Select the drive where you want to install Windows 11.
 If necessary, format the drive or delete existing partitions (this will erase all data on the drive).

+xi.
 Click ‘Next’ to begin the installation process.

-Complete Installation:
+6. Complete Installation:
-Follow any additional on-screen instructions to complete the installation process.
+i.
+Follow any additional on-screen instructions to complete the installation process . ii.
 Once installed, remove the USB drive when prompted and let your computer restart.

+iii.
 Go through the initial setup process for Windows 11, including setting up a user account and preferences.

+iv.
 Update Drivers and Software:

+v.
 After installation, check for updates in Windows Update and install any available driver updates